ai-blox/testblox/doc/units/disk.md

-# SD Card test unit
+# Disk test unit

 ## Config parameters

 **Mandantory**
 - name: the name will be displayed in the logging
-- blk_id: reference to the block device e.g. mmcblk1
+- path: reference to the block device e.g. mmcblk1
-- blk_size: the expected disk size given with a size and unit key, e.g.:
+- size: the expected disk size given with a size and unit key, e.g.:
   ```yaml
   blk_size:
      size: 64